JazzminnNo/terraform-for-ansible/README.md

 # terraform-for-ansible
-Shows a simple setup with Terraform for creating and provisioning servers for Ansible.
+Shows a simple setup with Terraform for creating and provisioning servers in Azure for Ansible.

 For running these terraform files, make sure you use a SSH key that does not have a passphrase, otherwise the local provisioner, which executes the Ansible playbook, fails.